Fashion History - Jeans and Dungarees

 Still the staple, basic element of the American wardrobe, jeans have returned to classic styles including the reappearance of vintage styles like the flannel lined jeans of the 1950s.
 Rolled up legs and cropped lengths repeated styles of the 50's as well.

-Dark skinny jeans have become the uniform of the skateboard crown for both appearance and practicality.
+Dark skinny jeans became the uniform of the skateboard crown for both appearance and practicality.

 Jeans have become a symbol of the US in all its forms and conceits, from high fashion status symbol to a uniform of the agricultural worker.
 Jeans have suggested left wing political activism as well as the conservative values of honest, hard work.
 They conjure up images of the American West and adventurous heroes, trouble makers, sex symbols, and are totems of the American spirit and ideals.